How to Establish Paternity in Arizona

 Legal Avenues for Establishing Paternity

-Unlike the scenes from popular daytime talk shows, establishing who is the legal father of a child can be a much more complex process than simply taking a DNA paternity test.
-While these tests may be part of the process, they are not the singular means of legally establishing fatherhood.
-In the state of Arizona, there are voluntary and nonvoluntary means of pursuing a paternity determination.
+Unlike the scenes from favorite daytime talk shows, establishing who is the legal father of a child can be a much more complicated process than simply taking a DNA paternity test.
+While these tests may be part of the process, they are not the sole means of legally establishing fatherhood.
+In the state of Arizona, there are voluntary and nonvoluntary ways of pursuing a paternity determination.
 What exactly does that mean?

 Voluntary Options for Establishing Paternity